Toxblh/MTMR/README.md

 ```

 #### `shellScriptTitledButton`
-> Note: script may return also colors using escape sequences (read more here https://misc.flogisoft.com/bash/tip_colors_and_formatting)
+> Note: script may also use escape sequences to return colors (read https://misc.flogisoft.com/bash/tip_colors_and_formatting for more information)
-> Only "16 Colors" mode supported atm.
-If background color returned, button will pick it up as own background color.
+> "16 Colors" is the only mode supported presently.
+Buttons will set their own background color to the color returned.

-Example of "CPU load" button which also changes color based on load value (Note: you can use native `cpu` plugin for that purpose which runs better):
+Example of "CPU load" button which also changes color based on load value (Note: The native `cpu` plugin runs runs better):
 ```js
 {
   "type": "shellScriptTitledButton",